I Keep Losing Money Trading - What Should I Do? A Tracking-Based Solution

 Conclusion

 The traders who succeed aren't the ones who never lose.
 They're the ones who learn why they lose and fix it.
+Your tracking system is how you join their ranks.

 Related Articles